What Does it Take to Be a Transportation Engineer?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-In 2016, there was an estimated number of 303,500 jobs in the United States for Transportation Engineer.
+There were about 303,500 jobs for Transportation Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 10.6% which is above the national average.
 The Bureau of Labor Statistics predicts 32,200 new jobs for Transportation Engineer by 2026.
-There will be an estimated 25,900 positions for Transportation Engineer per year.
+The BLS estimates 25,900 yearly job openings in this field.

 The states with the most job growth for Transportation Engineer are Utah, Tennessee, and Colorado.
 Watch out if you plan on working in Alaska, Mississippi, or Maine.
 These states have the worst job growth for this type of profession.